kord-network/docs/concepts/object.md

 (UUID), but this identifier has no relation to the actual data, so two identical objects in the database could end up with two distinct identifiers.

-### META Identifiers
+### KORD Identifiers

-Given databases in the META network are not only distributed, but also decentralised, trying to co-ordinate to ensure unique identifiers are assigned to objects is challenging, but there is a technique which is easy to implement and has some desired properties: use the cryptographic hash of some canonical
+Given databases in the KORD network are not only distributed, but also decentralised, trying to co-ordinate to ensure unique identifiers are assigned to objects is challenging, but there is a technique which is easy to implement and has some desired properties: use the cryptographic hash of some canonical